✓ Updated July 2026

 Exploring Guatavita's Colonial Charm

-Wander through the cobblestone streets of Guatavita's colorful colonial center, a picturesque replica of the original town submerged by a reservoir.
-Admire the vibrant facades, browse artisan shops selling intricate crafts, and soak in the tranquil atmosphere.
-Visit on a weekend when local families are out and about, adding to the lively ambiance.
+Wander through the picturesque streets of Guatavita's colorful colonial center, a faithful reconstruction of the original town that was submerged by the dam.
+Admire the vibrant facades, visit the charming church, and soak in the peaceful ambiance of this unique village.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.